Nazar65/guix-phps-channel/README.md

 # guix-phps-channel
-This repository (should) contains all supported version of php for guix OS
+This repository (should) contains all php's packagaes (for the Guix OS) that required for the php development.
+If some of them missing, please contact me via email nazarn96@gmail.com